wso2/mule-conversion-samples/migration/mule/exposing-a-restful-resource-using-the-http-connector/README.md

 This resource is responsible for retrieving a specific person's data, based on the provided person ID.
 It starts with a WSO2 API Resource, which listens at http://localhost:8290/person/{personId}.

 Next, the flow will create a mock person detail using the PayloadFactory mediator and send the response using Respond mediator.
+**Note** this sample is only sending a mock response with the peronId path parameter as the ID

 ### GET Resource for /person (3rd Resource)